SomJagdale/myLearnings/Clear_Framework.md

 ### **C.L.E.A.R.
 Breakdown**
 1. **C** → **Context** (Set the Stage)
    - Explain **why** the topic is important.
-   - Provide relevant background information.
+   - Provide relevant background information or Bigger picture.
-   - Example: *"In today's data-driven world, understanding AI is crucial for businesses to stay competitive."*

 2. **L** → **Logical Flow** (Structure Ideas)
-   - Present key points in a logical sequence.
+   - Present key points in a logical sequence/steps/points.
    - Use lists, comparisons, or step-by-step explanations.
-   - Example: *"To build an AI model, you need three things: data, algorithms, and computing power."*
+   - Tractionsitions between those logical points or steps

-3. **E** → **Examples & Evidence** (Support Claims)
+3. **E** → **Engagement** (Support Claims)
    - Use real-world examples, statistics, or analogies.
-   - Example: *"Netflix recommends shows based on AI algorithms that analyze your viewing habits."*
+   - Examples, Evidence, Facts, Anacdotes
+   - Ask questions, encourage participation, or use storytelling,

-4. **A** → **Active Engagement** (Interact with Audience)
+4. **A** → **Active Engagement** (Interact with Audience) Access the content and information that being said try to classify it in putting in Facts, Knowlege, Believes or the emotions
-   - Ask questions, encourage participation, or use storytelling.
-   - Example: *"Have you ever wondered why YouTube suggests videos you actually like?"*

-5. **R** → **Resolution** (Conclude with Impact)
+6. **R** → **Resolution** (Conclude with Impact)
    - Summarize key takeaways and call to action.
-   - Example: *"Understanding AI isn’t just for engineers—it’s for everyone shaping the future of technology."*

 ### **When to Use C.L.E.A.R.?**
 ✅ **Explaining a concept**